 We’ll try to make it simple because watching TV can – and we emphasize can – be much more than turning on your set with more than the remote from your cable or satellite company.
 It all depends on what you want to watch, how you want to watch, and, increasingly, how much you want to pay for it.

 Before we dive into the weeds, we should let you know that we are not touting one way of watching TV or any specific system for adding TV choices.
-If you have a cable or satellite package that you like, stay with it, by all means.
+If you have the choice for choosing some of the best Dish TV packages or satellite packages that you like, stay with it, by all means.
 But if you want to augment or enhance what you have, we can point out some of your options.

 Unless you’ve been hiding under a rock for the past few years, you’ve seen a slew of non-broadcast, non-cable programmers challenge the cable industry – with its hundreds of channels – and broadcasters for eyeballs.
 They include Netflix, Amazon Prime Video, Hulu, Apple+, Disney+ and countless other specialty programmers, including a universe of YouTube videos.